keboola/developers-docs/extend/generic-extractor/config/mappings.md

 }
 {% endhighlight %}

-The `mappings` settings has the key `users` which is the value of `job.dataType` property.
-The keys in the `users` objects are names of properties in the JSON response, the values are mapping configurations for each of the property.
-The mapping is always exhaustive, which means that only the mentioned properties will get processed and all others will be completely ignored.
-The above configuration will also set a primary key on the `id` column.
+The `mappings` settings has the key `users` which is the value of the `job.dataType` property.
+The keys in the `users` objects are the names of the properties in the JSON response.
+The values are the mapping configurations for each property.
+The mapping is always exhaustive; only the mentioned properties get processed while the others are completely ignored.
+The above configuration also sets the primary key on the `id` column.

 All three mapped properties are mapped to columns (the `id` property relies on the default value for `type`).
-Notice that in for the nested properties, you need to enter the name/path in the JSON response (`address.country`).
+Notice that in the nested properties, you need to enter the name/path in the JSON response (`address.country`).
-You can't use the auto-generated name produced without any mapping (`address_country`), because the automatic processing is turned off by the mapping.
+You cannot use the auto-generated name produced without any mapping (`address_country`), because the automatic processing is turned off by the mapping.

-Take great care to use correct keys in the mapping!
+Take great care to **use the correct keys** in the mapping!
 If you misspell the first-level key, the entire configuration will be ignored (it will refer to a non-existent data type).
-If you misspell the second-level key, you'll get an empty column in the result (it will refer to a non-existent property of the response).
+If you misspell the second-level key, you will get an empty column in the result (referring to a non-existent property of the response).
 With the correct settings, the following table will be produced:

 |country|name|id|